foxt/Botstion/README.md

 # botstion
-Open-source Discord.js with the aim of opening Discord channels to as many APIs as possible.
+Open-source Discord.js bot with the aim of opening Discord channels to as many APIs as possible.

 # Links